 There are approximately 220 calories in 2 cups of chopped dill pickle salad.

 What doesn't go well with dill pickles?
-Pickles pair well with many foods such as chicken, burgers, charcuterie boards, salads, salmon, sandwiches, and so much more!
+Pickles pair well with many foods such as chicken, burgers, an easy charcuterie board, salads, salmon, chop cheese, and so much more!
 Some people even swear that pickles pair perfectly with peanut butter, ice cream, and cotton candy!

 👩🏻🍳 Pro Tips